This week marks the anniversary of one of my favorite days in all of history after the Resurrection: the day Felicity was born.

 Felicity is a grown-up.
 So is Serenity, of course.
 Her eldest son can look me in the eye without standing on tip-toe.
 Fortunately, Charity is still hovering on the line for me since her baby is still tiny and can be considered almost a fashion accessory some days. (that is Charity’s line, not mine.)

 When Felicity was born, I was immediately enthralled.
 The first three months of her life, I mostly sat in the rocking chair and stared at her in awe.
 I was so amazed by this creature who could take my breath away just by flicking her eye or making a soft sound.
 But Felicity is an adult now, and, evidently I am not really thirty-four.
 Some things don’t change, though.
-I walked into a room yesterday and saw her sitting at a table with a group of her colleagues
+I walked into a room yesterday and saw her sitting at a table with a group of her colleagues.

 And she took my breath away.